Code4LibMontreal/BiblioTECH/schedule.md

 <details>
   <summary>Description</summary>
-A show and tell session where the speakers will present the most useful technology in their job or the in-house technology they work with.
+A show and tell session where the speakers will present the most useful technology for their job or the in-house technology they work with.
   </details>

 ### Digital Preservation - With Sarah Lake